 The plates movement carries the shield volcano with it so the mantle plume breaks; disconnected the volcano from magma and declaring it extinct.
 The mantle plume continues the same process but inactive volcanoes erode to form seamounts

-Contains basaltic lava, low explosivity fountaining, gentle sloping sides
+Contains basaltic lava, low explosivity fountaining, gentle sloping sides, wide base

 The location where the earthquake begins

 The point on the earths surface located directly above the focus